risabsank/self-healing-architecture/docs/quickstart-compose.md

   --data-binary @examples/minimal-compose-app/self-healing.yaml
 ```

-All readiness checks should pass.
-Fix any check marked `ok: false` before registering the app.
+Fix any readiness check with `"ok": false` before registering the app.

 ## 4. Register The App